seamless-medley/medley/packages/node-medley/README.md

 ## Getting metadata

-There are two ways of getting metada:
+There are two ways of getting metadata:

 1. From file path
     - Use [getMetadata](#getmetadatapath) static method